silvae86/silvae86.github.io/_pages/teaching/slides/sql/sql-ddl/index.md

 # Affinity

 * SQLite maps conventional SQL types to its 5 storage classes
-  * You can use the conventional Typenames, but internally they are represented according to their *affinity*.
+  * You can use the conventional Typenames, but internally they are represented according to their *affinity*, calculated via five [rules](https://www.sqlite.org/datatype3.html#affinity_of_expressions).
-  * Specific [rules](https://www.sqlite.org/datatype3.html#affinity_of_expressions) are used to establish the mapping.
+  * e.g.`NUMERIC(10,2)` (found in other dialects of SQL) for 10 integer digits and 2 decimal equals just `NUMERIC` in SQLite.
+Qualifiers are there for "suggestive documentation".
+Any numeric value will be accepted.

 | Typenames From The CREATE TABLE Statement or CAST Expression | Resulting Affinity |
 | :----------------------------------------------------------- | :----------------- |